rvsrvs/jasdev.github.io/thoughts.md

 - Today I had that magical "I love my job" moment.
 - First studio session w/ Peloton (previously had done on-demand rides for post-surgery recovery).
 The experience is fantastic.
 These past two bullets sound cheesy, but it's so refreshing to work in a domain that resonates with me personally.
 - Late to realize this.
 But, a way I'm trying to foster a [feeling of home](https://twitter.com/jasdev/status/788543352736186368) in NYC is by finding "my spot."
 [Perpetuum](https://foursquare.com/v/perpetuum/55f870c1498e6e582a881075) seems like the best candidate so far.
 Have a future vision of hosting 1x1s with my team there, if I become a manager/tech lead some day.
-- "In the end, winning is sleeping better."
+- “In the end, winning is sleeping better.”
   - Quote really hit home with me after noticing that my favorite days are the ones where I hit the bed emotionally/physically exhausted (in a good way)
     - Is there a synonym for exhaustion that has a positive connotation?